-In order to make digital identity a reality for Local Authorities and Housing Associations, the question of how to reach the digital footprints of the demographic who are the highest users of public service must be answered, alongside the need to address behaviour change.
+In order to make digital identity a reality for Local Authorities and Housing Associations, the question of how to reach the digital footprints of the demographic who are the highest users of public services must be answered, alongside the need to address behaviour change.

 Getting digital identity right is key to a properly functioning digital service

 - Reducing your cost to serve by transferring additional services onto digital channels.

 - Build a digital identity for your customers, ensuring they can reuse their credentials to access other services reducing your business costs.

 - Improved customer insight that identifies key trends regarding your tenants needs, which can be used to shape the design of future services.

 - Single sign-on solution that removes the need for customer to remember multiple login details, therefore encouraging the use of digital channels and services.

 - Reduced rent arrears through the early detection of those most likely at risk.